-A variance is requested from Section 3-020.15.D.1, which requires sidewalks adjacent to all streets, and Section 3-02015.F(6)(b), which states that rights-of-way and easements for trails may not be less than 10 feet wide if adjacent to the roadway.
-The subdivider is proposing to construct a separated 10-foot wide Secondary Commuter Trail instead of a standard sidewalk within an additional 6 1⁄2-foot easement extending from the 60-foot street rights-of-way along Nesting Lane and Heron's Landing Drive.
+A variance was requested from Section 3-020.15.D.1, which requires sidewalks adjacent to all streets, and Section 3-02015.F(6)(b), which states that rights-of-way and easements for trails may not be less than 10 feet wide if adjacent to the roadway.
+The subdivider proposed to construct a separated 10-foot wide Secondary Commuter Trail instead of a standard sidewalk within an additional 6 1⁄2-foot easement extending from the 60-foot street rights-of-way along Nesting Lane and Heron's Landing Drive.
 The location of the trail is shown on the block length variance exhibit and the circulation plan exhibit.

-Development Services recommends approval of the variance, allowing the proposed Secondary Commuter Trail as proposed in the application based on the following findings of fact:
+City Council approved the variance, allowing the proposed Secondary Commuter Trail as proposed in the application based on the following findings of fact: